software-mansion/starknet-jvm/javademo/README.md

 ### Prerequisites
 - URL of a Starknet RPC node.
 - Details (address and private key) of an account deployed on said network with some funds on it.
+If you're using **Sepolia testnet**, you can obtain some funds from the [faucet](https://starknet-faucet.vercel.app/).
 - [`asdf`](https://github.com/asdf-vm/asdf) version manager with [`asdf scarb`](https://github.com/software-mansion/asdf-scarb) plugin

 ### Steps